isomerpages/govtech-stp/_air-travel-pass/00a-atp-requirements-and-process.md

 ### **Application**

-From 1 October 2020, foreigners who are short-term visitors arriving from the following countries may apply for an Air Travel Pass for entry into Singapore on or after 8 October 2020:
+From 1 October 2020, foreigners who are short-term visitors arriving from the following countries/regions may apply for an Air Travel Pass for entry into Singapore on or after 8 October 2020:
-- Australia
+- Australia (excluding Victoria)
 - Brunei Darussalam
 - New Zealand
 - Vietnam